 - Benyamin Lichtenstein, Associate Professor in Management

 Professor Lichtenstein’s areas of research expertise include the emergence and transformation of entrepreneurial ventures, dynamics of social and organizational change, complexity science and the ecology of leadership, and social change through entrepreneurial innovation.

-- Stephan Manning, Assistant Professor in Management
+- Stephan Manning, Associate Professor in Management

 Professor Manning’s research stretches across the field of management and mainly covers three areas: (1) the formation and coordination of project-based relationships and networks; (2) global service sourcing and geographic knowledge services clusters; and (3) the role of multinational corporations in promoting sustainable development and global institution-building.
 His research spans different countries, including Germany, the U.S., Romania, China and Kenya; and industries, including film production, the automotive industry, the coffee industry, and global business services.

 Professor Ozkazanc-Pan’s research interests include management in a global context, social and economic development and entrepreneurship activities, theorizing management and organization.

 - Louise Parker, Professor of Practice in Healthcare Management

 Professor Parker's areas of expertise include healthcare policy and management, implementation science, translation of research into practice/products, social marketing, employee participation, responses to injustice (exit, voice, silence), sociology of the professions.
 Her primary research has focused on three interrelated areas: 1) employee participation in decision making including organizational change, quality improvement, and implementation of evidence-based practices, 2) employee responses to injustice and dissatisfaction, in particular, exit, silence, and voice (or reformist dissent), and 3) balancing the sometimes conflicting rights of organizational stakeholders, especially employees and consumers.